fastenhealth/policy/index.md

 last_modified_date: Sun Mar 14 04:03:51 2021 -0700
 ---

-# Luma HIPAA Compliance Policies
+# Fasten HIPAA Compliance Policies

-Luma helps relieve the challenges of patient communication and engagement with our HIPAA-compliant messaging platform for healthcare.
+Fasten helps relieve the challenges of patient communication and engagement with our HIPAA-compliant messaging platform for healthcare.

 HIPAA compliance really has two halves.
 The first half includes all technical guidelines, both physical and digital.
 Compliant companies take measures to secure their hardware and manage their software in a certain way.
 Encryption, logging, monitoring—these are just a few examples of HIPAA technical requirements.
-Luma builds its platform with these guidelines in mind.
+Fasten builds its platform with these guidelines in mind.

 The second half of HIPAA is focused on administrative and organizational activities.
 This includes signing Business Associate Agreements (BAAs), managing company policies like training, among other things.
 Crafting company policies that align with HIPAA administrative guidelines are straightforward, but an immense burden.